UnterrainerInformatik/collisiongrid/README.md

     By specifying this you tell the grid that you mean the cell that contains these game-coordinates.
 #### Rectangle
     This is a basic int-rectangle.
-    It is not rotated and therefore axis-alinged.
+    It is not rotated and therefore axis-aligned.
 So it's an Axis-Aligned-Bounding-Box or AABB.
     By specifying this you give the grid a rectangle in the cell-coordinate-system (0-numberOfCellsX, 0-numberOfCellsY).
 #### Rect
     This is a special parameter in our utility-package.
 It's essentially a Rectangle, but with all float parameters.
     By specifying this you give the grid a rectangle in the game-coordinate-system.